aldinalagic/COS10026-Group-Project/README.md

 DESCRIPTION

 ### Usage
-Include `include "card.php"` at the top of the php page.
+Include `require_once "card.php"` at the top of the php page.

 ```php
 createCard()